 More recently, The Vintage Knob added this great page on the NS-1000M and there are loads more, all over the web.

 This classic stand-mounted monitor came in two versions.
-The NS-1000M features black ash veneer and weighs 31kg.
+The NS-1000M features a black ash veneer and weighs 31kg.
 A more up-market version called the NS-1000 comes in a rosewood veneer and features an even heavier 37kg per box.

 The Yamaha NS-1000M sprang from Yamaha’s wish to create a premium monitor-style loudspeaker for home and studio use.
 The goal was a design that raised the bar in terms of neutrality and resolution.

-By definition, monitors are references when mastering and monitoring the mix in recording studios.
+By definition, monitors are references, used when mastering and monitoring the mix in recording studios.
 The goal is to make sure the mix is right and that it will sound right on really good equipment.
 To achieve this, the NS-1000M features several design considerations that make them extremely desirable for use in a home hi-fi system.

 Yamaha had all the R&D and resources necessary to create the world’s first beryllium dome drivers, for use in the midrange and treble drivers of the NS-1000M.
 Why beryllium?
 Because it is the stiffest and lightest material available for loudspeaker dome design.
 Stiffness and lightness translate into higher sensitivity, faster transient response and better retrieval of fine detail.